-This Haitian chicken is pan-seared, then simmered in a rich, dark stew sauce.
-A quick version that taste like it’s been simmering all day!
+A quick version that tastes like it’s been simmering all day!

 Here’s the real deal when it comes to making Haitian dishes.
 Like any other cuisine, there are so many versions of poulet en sauce or chicken in Creole sauce.